Blue Origin, Jeff Bezos’ company, has completed its third crewed space flight.

 Lane and Cameron Bess made history by becoming the first parent-child team to fly in space.
 The cost of the tickets has not been revealed.

-On May 5, 1961, Alan Shepard flew a 15-minute suborbital space trip, just over a month after Yuri Gagarin of the Soviet Union became the first human in space, orbiting the planet.
+On May 5, 1961, Alan Shepard made US history with a 15-minute suborbital space mission, barely over a month after Yuri Gagarin of the Soviet Union became the first human in space, orbiting the planet.

-Shepard became the fifth of twelve men to walk on the Moon before dying in 1998.
+Shepard, who died in 1998, was the fifth of a total of 12 men to walk on the Moon.

-Blue Origin has already taken billionaire founder Jeff Bezos and Star Trek star William Shatner to space on previous trips.
+In a video before the flight, Shepard-Churchley, who leads a charity that promotes research and provides cash for college students, said, “It’s kind of fun for me to say an original Shepard will fly on the New Shepard.”
+“I’m quite proud of my father’s accomplishments.”
+Blue Origin has previously flown billionaire creator Jeff Bezos and Star Trek star William Shatner into space.

-Bezos, who built his fortune with Amazon, envisions a future in which humanity is dispersed around the solar system, living and working in massive space colonies that have artificial gravity.
+Bezos, who built his fortune with Amazon, envisions a future in which humanity is dispersed around the solar system, living and working on enormous spaceships.
+The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.

-He claims that this will leave Earth as a pristine tourist destination, similar to how national parks are now.

-Virgin Galactic also flew its founder Richard Branson to the final frontier in 2021, while Elon Musk’s SpaceX sent four private individuals on a three-day orbital flight for charity.